zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 Simply put, Scope controls the visibility of a variable.
 Variables declared in global scope , has global visibility.They are accessible from anywhere in the script.On the other hand local variable resides in local scope (alos known as function scope).
+Visibility of local variable is limited to local scope.
+Outside environment can not access a local variable.
+It is only available to local scope.
 So we can say, javascript deals with two different kinds of scopes,They are :

 1. Global Scope
 2. Function Scope (Local Scope)